davidmoten/openapi-codegen/README.md

 * field types should be primitives in constructors, getters when mandatory (means a compile-time error instead of a runtime error)
 * testing approach in the project lacks JSON serialization and deserialization tests at a unit level (as opposed to starting up servers and doing integration tests)

-So what's good about this project:
+Here's what's good about this project:
 * very clean generated code
 * Lots of type safety
 * Immutable generated classes